GDG-Trondheim/firebase-ui-quickstart-android/README.md

   keytool -exportcert -list -v -alias androiddebugkey -keystore %USERPROFILE%\.android\debug.keystore
   ```

-- Go to Auth tab the Firebase Console and enable your Sign-in methods
+- Go to Auth tab in the Firebase Console and enable your Sign-in methods
 - Run the on Android device or emulator.
 - Happy coding